Once Saved, Always Saved

 Blotted from the book of life

 The names of the saved are written in a book, and that inscription can be blotted out.
-The promise made to the victor supposes it: “The victor will be clothed in white garments, and I will not blot his name from the book of life.”
+The promise made to the victor supposes it: “The one who conquers will be clothed in white garments; I will not blot his name out of the book of life.”
 Revelation 3:5 To promise not to blot out the name of the one who conquers amounts to saying that the name of the one who does not conquer can be.
-The threat is stated plainly at the close of the book: “God will take away his share in the tree of life and in the holy city.”
+And the close of the book confirms that this share can be lost, threatening whoever tampers with God’s word with being cut off from eternal life: “if anyone takes away from the words of the book of this prophecy, God will take away his share of the tree of life and of the holy city.”
 Revelation 22:19

 The sins that close the Kingdom